iampranav-ai/Games/README.md

 ```
 python -m freegames list
 ```
 Any of the listed games may be played by executing the Python module from the command-line.
 To reference the Python module, combine `freegames` with the name of the game.
-For example, to play the `snake` game run:
+For example, to play the `snake` game run: `pranav`
 ```
 python -m freegames.snake
 ```